knowrahman/AWS-SAA-C02-Course/README.md

 #### 1.7.1.3.
 Container Key Concepts

 - Docker files are used to build Docker images
+- And Docker images are used to run the Docker Containers
 - Containers are portable and always run as expected.
   - Anywhere there is a compatible host, it will run exactly as you intended.
 - Containers are lightweight, use the host OS for the heavy lifting.
   - File system layers are shared when possible.
 - Containers only run the application and environment it needs to run.
 - Ports need to be **exposed** to allow outside access from the host and beyond.
-- Application stacks can be multi container
+- Application stacks can be multi container meaning a DB container, the application container itself the backend container and so on...

 ### 1.7.2.
 Elastic Container Service (ECS) Concepts

 - Accepts containers and instructions you provide.
 It orchestrates where and how to run the containers.
 It is a managed container-based compute service.

-ECS runs into two modes: 1.
-Using EC2; 2.
-Using Fargate.
+ECS runs into two modes:
+1. Using EC2: which uses EC2 as the container host;
+2. Using Fargate: this is the serverless way of doing it.

 - ECS allows you to create a cluster.
   - Clusters are where containers run from.
 - Container images will be located on a registry.
-  - AWS provides a registry called **Elastic Container Registry** (ECR).
+  - AWS provides a registry called **Elastic Container Registry** (ECR). like docker hub
   - Dockerhub can be used as well.
 - **Container definition** tell ECS where your container is.
 It tells ECS which port your container uses (e.g. port 80, which is http).
 Container definition gives ECS just enough info about a single container.
   - A pointer to which image to use and the ports that will be exposed.
-- **Task definitions** store the resources used by the task.
+- **Task definitions** (a self contained application) store the resources used by the task.
+- The ECS Task Definition is a blueprint for your application.
+It describes how Docker containers should run in the ECS cluster.
+- It can store multiple container a webapp and the database container
   - It also stores the **task role**, an IAM role that allows the task access to other AWS resources.
+  - Task role is the way to give containers the permission to access AWS resources
+  - A task can include one or more container

 > Task roles are the best practice way for giving containers within ECS permissions to access AWS products and services.

+See the [AWS documentation on container definition](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html) and [task definition](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TaskDefinition.html) for more information.
 - Task does not scale on its own and it is not highly available.

-See the [AWS documentation on container definition](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html) and [task definition](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TaskDefinition.html) for more information.

-ECS **Service** is configured via Service Definition and represents how many copies of a task you want to run for scaling and HA.
+- ECS **Service** is configured via Service Definition and represents
+- how many copies of a task you want to run for scaling and High Availability.

+ECS Concepts

+- Container defination: So it defines which Image to use and what port to expose  (Image and port)
+- Task Defination: It contains the Security(Task role) what they can access from AWS, one or more Container(s) Resources or Container defination(s)
+- Task role: The Iam role that is assumed by the task to access the AWS resources
+- Service- How many copies of Task you want running to achieve HA and HS and put a LoadBalancer on top to handle the incoming load

 ### 1.7.3.
 ECS Cluster Types
+Modes: Basically what you manage and what you would like AWS to manage

 ECS Cluster manages: